chargebyte/chargebyte-docs/docs/source/safety_controller_parameterization.rst

    Simplified Reference Circuit used on Charge SOM's EVB for Contactor Feedback Signal

 In the YAML parameterization, it is possible to specify whether the safety controller should actually switch the corresponding output pin and whether to monitor the feedback input pins.
-When using the feedback, it is usually also required to specify the open and closing times of the used contactor.
-These times are expected in milliseconds and used by the Safety Firmware to check after the given time whether the feedback pin has expected level.
-If the level differs from the expectation, then Safety Firmware assumes a malfunction and thus enters safe state.
+When using the feedback, it is also required to specify the opening and closing times of the used contactor.
+These times are expected in milliseconds and used by the safety firmware to check after the given time whether the feedback pin has the expected level.
+If the level differs from the expectation, then the safety firmware assumes a malfunction and thus enters safe state.

 The example YAML file above shows all allowed variants how to parameterize a contactor.
 Possible values for the `type` are: